-If you pass it by you’ll miss the castles of Bellinzona, the beautiful Verzasca Valley with its famous stone bridge and ancient villages or boat trips on Lake Lugano.
+If you pass it by you’ll miss the castles of Bellinzona, the beautiful Verzasca Valley with its famous stone bridge, and ancient villages or boat trips on Lake Lugano.

 Switzerland has an excellent public transport network and traveling around the country is super easy.
 Trains run like Swiss clocks: they are punctual and efficient.

-Travelling in Switzerland is expensive and hotel accommodation is pricey.
+Traveling in Switzerland is expensive and hotel accommodation is pricey.

 You can choose from the best hotels in Switzerland.
 Splash out in Geneva’s President Wilson hotel on the lake – for a mere $80,000, you can get a 12-room suite, the most expensive in the world.

-Or you can sample the other end of the scale, with modern and well-equipped youth hostels or groups like AirBnB.
+Or you can sample the other end of the scale, with modern and well-equipped youth hostels or groups like Airbnb.